MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-windows-10-app-single-sign-on-sso.md

 SSO is enabled only for Windows devices managed by Azure Active Directory.

 >[!NOTE]
->Power BI mobile app support for **phones using Windows 10 Mobile** has been discontinued as of March 16, 2021.
+>Power BI mobile app support for **phones using Windows 10 Mobile** was discontinued on March 16, 2021.
 [Learn more](/legal/powerbi/powerbi-mobile/power-bi-mobile-app-end-of-support-for-windows-phones)

 ## Sign in with SSO